 Graduates of electrical engineering programs can have many career options from which to choose, including working as electrical engineers, electronics engineers, computer engineers, program or engineering managers, electricians, aviation engineers or project engineers.
 Electrical engineers who complete graduate programs may work in research and development or as teachers.

-According to Princeton Review, most individuals who become electrical engineers stay with this career for most of their life.
+According to the Princeton Review, most individuals who become electrical engineers stay with this career for most of their life.
 Although electrical engineers usually work in engineering service firms, they can also find opportunities in machine manufacturing, electric power generation and transmission, electronic component manufacturing, telecommunications and navigational manufacturing.
 Based on a May 2013 BLS report, electrical engineers earned an average annual wage of $89,180.
 Forbes ranked electrical engineering as the 3rd-best master degree for jobs in 2015.